mtth/git-jot/README.md

 branch-local notes (_jottings_):

 * persist across commits, merges, and rebases;
-* can be shared and stored on remotes.
+* can be shared and stored on remotes;
+* inherit all note capabilities (e.g. history).

 ## Installation